 Explain business theory clearly orally and in writing.
 Solve business related problems.
 Understand and apply sector's and employers professional standards, including commitments to impartiality and confidentiality.
 Demonstrate understanding of organisational behaviour with reference to the business sector.
-Analyse information and demonstrate a Work based and related learning critical as well as accurate understanding.
-An explanation for embedding Employment Related Sk lls through Teaching & Learning and Assessment at this le l evel of the programm ٥.
-The programme is intended to embed a variety of empland analytical skills; being able to present information embeding and Intelligence Strategy require the student byment related skills.
-Within the conte offectively and being able to contextua ext of business and make theory in to pract nanagement these sk tice.
-Modules SOUD1 ills could include: the developn I 406 Work Based Learning; SC DUD1407 Practical Skills: For this programme the following has been guided by the QAA Benchmark Statement in Business and Management 2015 (3.7, 3.9) National Occupational Standards for Business Management 2010 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: An ability to: Demonstrate a range of academic skills.
+Analyse information and demonstrate a critical as well as accurate understanding.
+An explanation for embedding Employment Related Sk The programme is intended to embed a variety of empl and analytical skills; being able to present information e Marketing and Intelligence Strategy require the student oyment related skills.
+Within the conte ffectively and being able to contextua ext of business and m lise theory in to pract anagement these sk tice.
+Modules SOUD1 ills could include: the developr 406 Work Based Learning; S0 OUD1407 Practical Skills: For this programme the following has been guided by the QAA Benchmark Statement in Business and Management 2015 (3.7, 3.9) National Occupational Standards for Business Management 2010 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: An ability to: Demonstrate a range of academic skills.
 Practice in an ethically competent way.
 Reflect on theory and practice in a structured and coherent way.
 Perform a range of practical competencies to professional standards.
 Primary: Scheduled activities, industry visits, guided independent study, guest speaker presentations Secondary/Supplementary: VLE Work Based and Related learning 5 5 Audit, Group Presentation, portfolio Reflective log SOUD1406 SOUD1407